codio-c5/C5-im/.guides/content/Working-with-Assessments-ab28.md

  - **Unit Check In:**  A set of auto-graded assessment items that cover the unit's objective domain.
  - **Points to Ponder:**  Open-ended critical thinking questions that require the teacher to grade.
  - **Check Your Memory:**  A set of auto-graded assessment items that review key concepts presented in prior units.
  - **Growth Hacks:** Are critical thinking questions related to the topic.
-Growth Hacks are not auto graded and need to be checked/assessed by the instructor.
+Growth Hacks are not auto graded and need to be reviewed and assessed by the instructor.

   ## Assessment Types
 Codio offers a a rich set of assessment types, and instructors have the option to use the items Codio provides, or to author their own items to further tailor the learning experience for their students.